AdobeDocs/experience-manager-65.ko-KR/help/forms/using/aem-document-services-programmatically.md

                  dssPrefs,
                  resourceResolver);

-             //Get a list of all signatures that are located in the PDF document List allSignatures = docInfo.getVerificationInfos();
+             //Get a list of all signatures that are in the PDF document List allSignatures = docInfo.getVerificationInfos();

            //Create an Iterator object and iterate through